 Botox Injections for Fibromyalgia?

-Q: Have you heard of Botox injections for fibromyalgia?
+Question: Have you heard of Botox injections for fibromyalgia?
 If so, what are they and how do they work?

-A: Botulinum toxin type A (Botox) is produced by a bacterium called clostridium botulinum.
+Answer: Botulinum toxin type A (Botox) is produced by a bacterium called clostridium botulinum.
 The U.S. military originally purified the toxin about 30 years ago as a potential nerve agent.
 More recently, the toxin, which blocks neuromuscular transmission, has been used for medicinal purposes.